 For newbies who just had their feet wet in the camera world, Sony lens can be rather confusing.
-Most of the Sony lens are manufactured by Carl Zeiss.
-But at the same time, note that Carl Zeiss also make lens for Nikon / Canon mounts.
+Most of the Sony lenses are manufactured by Carl Zeiss.
+But at the same time, note that Carl Zeiss also make lenses for Nikon / Canon mounts.
 So check before buying a Zeiss lens, they don’t all mount on a Sony camera.
 At the same time, due to some historic inheritance, Konica Minolta lens can also be used on “A-mount” Sony cameras.

 - A-mount : To be more exact, it’s the alpha (α) mount.
 Sony introduced the A-mount in 2006, which they acquired from Konica-Minolta.
 The “A-mount” Minolta lens are compatible on Sony “A-mount” cameras.

 - E-mount : The later mount designed by Sony for the NEX series mirrorless cameras.

 - ZA : Zeiss Alpha, A-mount lens made by Carl Zeiss.
 Nothing too confusing.

 - E : E-mount lens, in short.
 But note that lens with this designation is made for crop (APS-C) sensors.

 - DT : Digital Technology, designed for cameras with crop (APS-C) sensors.
 They still mount on full-frame cameras, but at the cost of megapixels (cropped image).

 - SAL : Sony A-mount Lens.